 It doesn’t matter how well you optimize your site.

-Content is so important that I have dedicated an entire module to it in our SEO training course, Gotch SEO Academy.
+information is so important that I have dedicated an entire module to it in our SEO training course, Gotch SEO Academy.

 I want you to do one thing:

-CARE about your content.
+CARE about your information.

-I’ll end my content rant there.
+I’ll end my information rant there.

 What Is Your Risk Tolerance?